-FORM 10-Q $\boxtimes$ QUARTERLY REPORT UNDER SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2019 TRANSITION REPORT UNDER SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT For the transition period from to Commission File number 000-30262 KNOW LABS, INC. (Exact name of registrant as specified in charter) Nevada 90-0273142 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 500 Union Street, Suite 810, Seattle, Washington USA 98101 (Address of principal executive offices) (Zip Code) 206-903-1351 (Registrant's telephone number, including area code) (Former name, address, and fiscal year, if changed since last report) mor cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 ths (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 post cate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and ed pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit post such files).
-Yes No cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth pany.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 ge accelerated filer accelerated filer Smaller reporting company Smaller reporting company (Do pany) If a n emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial bunting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No No The number of shares of common stock, \$.001 par value, issued and outstanding as of May 15, 2019: 22,285,439 shares.
-TABLE OF CONTENTS Page Number PAI RT I FINANCIAL INFORMATION
+\boxtimes QUARTERLY REPORT UNDER SECTION 13 OR 15(D) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2019 TRANSITION REPORT UNDER SECTION 13 OR 15 (d) OF THE SECU RITIES EXCHANGE ACT For the transition po eriod from to Commission I File number 000-30262 KNOW LABS, INC. gistrant as specified in charter) Nevada gistrant as specified in charter) 90-0273142 (State or other jurisdiction of incorporation or organization) (I.R.S .
+Employer Identification No.) 500 Union Street, Suite 810, Seattle, Washin (Address of principal executive office 98101 (Zip Code) 06-903-1351 (Registrant's telephon ne number, including area code) (Former name, address, and fiscal year, if changed since last report mon Indic poste cate by check mark whether the registrant (1) has filed all reports required to leths (or for such shorter period that the registrant was required to file such report cate by check mark whether the registrant has submitted electronically and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during post such files).
+Yes 🗵 No 🗆 pe filed by Section 13 or 15(d) of the Sorts), and (2) has been subject to such filested on its corporate Web site, if any, 6 ecurities Exchange Act of 1934 during the preceding 12 ling requirements for the past 90 days.
+Yes ⊠ No □ very Interactive Data File required to be submitted and cate by check mark whether the registrant is a large accelerated filer, an accelerated pany.
+See the definitions of "large accelerated filer," "accelerated filer", "sma Nor ge accelerated filer -accelerated filer Accelerated filer Smaller reporting company not check if a smaller reporting pany) Emerging growth company n emerging growth company, indicate by check mark if the registrant has electronic standards provided pursuant to Section 13(a) of the Exchange Act. eted not to use the extended transition j period for complying with any new or revised financial Indic cate by check mark whether the registrant is a shell company (as defined in Ru ule 12b-2 of the Exchange Act).
+Yes l No⊠ The number of shares of common stock, \$.001 par value, issued and outstanding a s of May 15, 2019: 18,192,949 shares.